alokg-812/IIT-Madras/Java/Week6/README.md

 > “We can solve any problem in software engineering by adding another level of indirection.”
 > — David Wheeler / Butler Lampson

 ## Lecture 2: Collection
-Here are your **perfect, exam-ready notes** for **Week 6 – Java Collections Framework** (the second lecture).
-Same format as before — super easy to revise!

 ### 1. Why Java Collections Framework Exists
 **Layman Explanation**
-Old Java had many ready-made classes like Vector, Stack, Hashtable — but if you picked one and later wanted to change it → you had to rewrite tons of code.
+Old Java had many ready-made classes like Vector, Stack, Hashtable — but if I picked one and later wanted to change it → I had to rewrite tons of code.
-So Java said: “Let’s add one level of indirection (just like last lecture!) and make everything swappable.”
+So Java said: “Let’s add one level of indirection and make everything swappable.”

 **Technical Reason**
-Java Collections Framework = a unified hierarchy of **interfaces + abstract classes + concrete classes** so you code against interfaces (flexible) and swap implementations anytime.
+Java Collections Framework = a unified hierarchy of **interfaces + abstract classes + concrete classes** so we code against interfaces (flexible) and swap implementations anytime.

 ### 2. Collection<E> Interface (The Mother of Most Collections)
-**Layman Explanation**
 It’s the “grand contract” that says: “If you’re a collection of objects (list, set, queue, etc.), you MUST support these basic operations.”

 **Technical Explanation**